NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

     main(args)
 ```

-For a given waveguide separation distance (`d`), the simulation computes the fraction of the input power exiting Ports 2-4.
-Note that there is a flux monitor at Port 1 to compute the input power from the adjacent eigenmode source.
-Each of the eight layers of the GDSII file is converted into a `Simulation` object: the upper and lower branches are defined as a [`Prism`](../Python_User_Interface.md#prism), the rectilinear regions of the source and flux monitor as a [`Volume`](../Python_User_Interface.md#volume) and [`FluxRegion`](../Python_User_Interface.md#fluxregion).
-The default dimension is 2d.
-The size of the cell in the $y$ direction is set by the separation distance of the two branches.
-An optional parameter (`three_d`) converts the geometry to 3d by extruding the coupler geometry in the *z* direction and adding an oxide layer beneath.
-A schematic of the 3d design generated using MayaVi is shown below.
+For a given waveguide separation distance (`d`), the simulation computes the fraction of the input power exiting Ports 2, 3, and 4.
+This quantity is the square of the [scattering (S) parameter](https://en.wikipedia.org/wiki/Scattering_parameters).
+There is an additional flux monitor at Port 1 to compute the input power from the adjacent eigenmode source.
+The eight layers of the GDSII file are each converted to a `Simulation` object: the upper and lower branches of the coupler are defined as a collection of [`Prism`](../Python_User_Interface.md#prism)s, the rectilinear regions of the source and flux monitor as a [`Volume`](../Python_User_Interface.md#volume) and [`FluxRegion`](../Python_User_Interface.md#fluxregion).
+The size of the cell in the $y$ direction is dependent on `d`.
+The default dimensionality is 2d.
+An optional input parameter (`three_d`) converts the geometry to 3d by extruding the coupler geometry in the *z* direction and adding an oxide layer beneath similar to a [silicon on insulator](https://en.wikipedia.org/wiki/Silicon_on_insulator) (SOI) substrate.
+A schematic of the coupler design in 3d generated using MayaVi is shown below.

 <center>
 ![](../images/coupler3D.png)
 </center>

-We compute the coupler properties for a range of separation distances from 0.02 μm to 0.30 μm with increments of 0.02 μm:
+The coupler properties are computed for a range of separation distances from 0.02 μm to 0.30 μm with increments of 0.02 μm from the shell command line:

 ```
 for d in `seq 0.02 0.02 0.30`; do